ssl-hep/servicex_cli/README.md

 override this by providing a `--cert-dir` command line option.

 By default the secret will be created in the `default` namespace.
-You can override this by providing a `--namespace` command line option.
+You can override this by providing a `--namespace` command line option (this must precede the `init` command).

 You will be prompted for your grid cert passphrase.
 This will not be echoed to the screen, but will be stored in the Kubernetes Secret.